kbvaughn2000/kbvaughn2000.github.io/content/whoami.md

 **Application Security Analyst - November 2020 - August 2021**

--Performed over 25 security assessments for both custom developed and commercial applications.
+- Performed over 25 security assessments for both custom developed and commercial applications.
 - Integrated SAST scanning (SonarQube) into DevOps CI/CD pipeline utilized by 15 development teams.
 - Implemented a security assessment framework, resulting in a 20% reduction in assessment times.
 - Analyzed industry security threats and developed strategies for detection and mitigation.